pytask-dev/pytask/docs/explanations/why_do_i_need_a_build_system.rst

 Research projects consists of complex workflows which handle data, employ models, and produce figures, tables, and reports.

-Making sure that all steps of the analysis are up-to-date should not be done by hand since this process is error-prone and time-consuming.
+Ensuring that all steps of the analysis are up-to-date should not be done by hand since this process is error-prone and time-consuming.

 Build systems like pytask provide an easy interface for researchers to express the relationships among the tasks in a research project and conveniently manage the